martincrumlish/cb2025/docs/MIGRATION.md

 ### Common Issues

-1. **"Permission denied" errors**
-   - Ensure RLS policies are correctly applied
-   - Check that the user has the correct role
+1. **"function auth.admin_create_user does not exist" error**
+   - This is NOT a SQL function - it's a JavaScript SDK method
+   - Use `npm run setup:users` to create test users, not SQL commands
-   - Verify the service role key is set for admin operations
+   - Ensure your SUPABASE_SERVICE_ROLE_KEY is set in .env.local

+2. **"Permission denied" errors even with service role key**
+   - **CRITICAL**: The migration must include GRANT statements for table permissions
+   - By default, Supabase tables don't grant permissions to anon/authenticated/service_role
+   - The service role bypasses RLS but still needs basic table permissions
+   - If you get this error, run:
+     ```sql
+     GRANT ALL ON ALL TABLES IN SCHEMA public TO anon;
+     GRANT ALL ON ALL TABLES IN SCHEMA public TO authenticated;
+     GRANT ALL ON ALL TABLES IN SCHEMA public TO service_role;
+     GRANT ALL ON ALL SEQUENCES IN SCHEMA public TO anon;
+     GRANT ALL ON ALL SEQUENCES IN SCHEMA public TO authenticated;
+     GRANT ALL ON ALL SEQUENCES IN SCHEMA public TO service_role;
+     ```
+   - Our migration file already includes these GRANT statements

-2. **Users not getting default roles**
+3. **Users not getting default roles**
    - Check the `handle_new_user()` trigger is active
    - Verify the trigger is attached to `auth.users`

-3. **App settings not loading**
+4. **App settings not loading**
    - Ensure `is_public = true` for public settings
    - Check the `/api/app-settings` endpoint is accessible

-4. **Migration fails**
+5. **Migration fails**
    - Check for existing tables/constraints that might conflict
    - Review error messages in the SQL Editor
    - Ensure you're running the migration on a clean database